doctrine/DoctrineModule/docs/hydrator.md

 echo $blogPost->getUser()->getId(); // prints 2
 ```

-For this to work, you must also slightly change your mapping, so that Doctrine can persist new entities on associations:
+For this to work, you must also slightly change your mapping, so that Doctrine can persist new entities on associations (note the cascade options on the OneToMany association):

 ```php